Guillemsc/LinuxMintSetup/README.md

 Terminal=false
 Categories=Utility;
 ```
-- Run the newly created myapp.desktop file.
+- Run the newly created `myapp.desktop` file.
-- Log out and back in, or un this to refresh immediately: update-desktop-database ~/.local/share/applications
+- Log out and back in, or un this to refresh immediately: `update-desktop-database ~/.local/share/applications`.